 The General Manager rents a backhoe to the District at a rate of \$30 per hour, which is an arms-length transaction at a lower than market hourly rental rate for equivalent equipment.
 This transaction provides the District access to needed equipment at a lower than market rental rate.
-Total rental for 2018 was \$6,003.

 The General Manager submits fully-documented reimbursement claims to the district for supplies purchased, travel expenses, and mileage costs expended on District business.
 All reimbursement claims are approved by the Board of Directors prior to payment.
-The balance of the unpaid reimbursement claims posted to accounts payable to the year ended June 30, 2018 is \$36,909, that includes \$6,003 backhoe rental.
+The balance of the unpaid reimbursement claims posted to Related Party Payable at June 30, 2024 is \$90,318.